cullophid/json2sql/README.md

 [![Circle CI](https://circleci.com/gh/cullophid/json2sql.svg?style=svg)](https://circleci.com/gh/cullophid/json2sql)

 Simple json query language that compiles to SQL.
 Removes much of the overhead when converting a json http request to an SQL query.

+**This library provided no protection agains SQL injection!!!** This library should not be used unless you have a good knowlege of how to prevent sql injection attacks.
+Server requests should always be validated before being converted to a database query!!!